Daltonhensley19/AzaleaCapstone/README.md

 ## Repository Structure

-- `src/`: Contains the source code of the Lambda AOT Compiler.
+- `src/`: Contains the source code of the Azalea AOT Compiler.
-- `shared/`: Contains the source code of the Lambda AOT Compiler libraries.
+- `shared/`: Contains the source code of the Azalea AOT Compiler libraries.
-- `lynx/`: Contains Lambda's automated build system.
+- `lynx/`: Contains Azalea's automated build system.
-- `examples/`: Includes example Lambda programs to test the compiler.
+- `examples/`: Includes example Azalea programs to test the compiler.
 - `docs/`: Documentation and related resources.
 - `tests/`: Test cases to validate the compiler's functionality.

 ## Getting Started

-To get started with the Lambda AOT Compiler, follow these steps:
+To get started with the Azalea AOT Compiler, follow these steps:

 1. Clone the repository: